ai-bearing/ai-bearing1.github.io/docs/adventofcode.md

 # Why
 I didn't have much else to do in the lead-up to finals (though obviously I can't do much of it right now thanks to finals), and I figured I needed to brush up on my coding skills (of which I have very few).
 I'm going to be using this page to document my thought process and the various solutions I create.
-Warning: they will be pretty bad.
+Warning: they will be clunky.

 # Solutions By Day